-Thinking about taking the plunge into taking surveys?
+Thinking about taking the plunge and trying to earn extra from home?
 Take a look at this 7 step guide to survey sites before you get started.

 Step 1 – Email address